 Our research aims are supported by the work of the BASP SCIENTIFIC COMMITTEE The BASP scientific committee undertakes the following activities: Input to the scientific programme of the annual UK Stroke Forum conference BASP is one of the coalition of over 30 organisations that comprise the UK Stroke Forum.
 The BASP scientific committee is represented by its chairperson on the programme committee that plans the annual UK Stroke Forum conference.

 Members of the committee help plan the topics and speakers proposed by BASP for sessions at the UK Stroke Forum conference.

 Members of the committee also adjudicate the BASP Warlow Prize, which is presented to the best abstract presentation by a BASP member who is a medical trainee or consultant of three years standing at the UK Stroke Forum conference.
 The adjudication uses a scoring sheet that carries forward the score from the submitted abstract, together with additional scores on scientific content, scientific relevance, overall presentation, and the ability to handle questions.
-The winner of the BASP Warlow Prize is awarded a certificate and receives support to attend the annual conference of the Stroke Society of Australasia in order to present their prize-winning research.
+The winner of the BASP Warlow Prize is awarded a certificate and receives support to attend the annual conference of the European Stroke Conference in order to present their prize-winning research.

 BASP/NIHR writing group applications